Kate Scott (American sportscaster): Career

 In March 2021, Scott became the first woman to call a Golden State Warriors game (and the first to do play-by-play of an NBA game on the radio) as she and sportscasters Mary Murphy, Kerith Burke, and Chiney Ogwumike covered the Warriors game against the Chicago Bulls.

 In June 2021, she became the first woman to call men’s Copa América and Gold Cup soccer matches for Fox Sports.
 The following month Scott provided play-by-play for the majority of the men's and women's basketball games at the 2020 Summer Olympics (held in July 2021) on NBC and its family of networks.

 In August 2021, Scott left 95.7 "The Game" and joined analyst Mike Golic as the play-by-play voice for Learfield's newly launched brand "College Football Saturday Night."
 The duo visited Alabama, Georgia, Oklahoma State, Colorado, South Carolina, Texas A&M and many more storied college football programs during their 13-week cross-country adventure to bring listeners a national game of the week.

 On September 23, 2021, it was announced that Scott would become the television play-by-play announcer for the Philadelphia 76ers, replacing the retiring Marc Zumoff.
 She became the second woman to do a full-time play-by-play role for a major men's professional sports team, after Lisa Byington for the Milwaukee Bucks.

+On October 7, 2025, Scott has named as lead play-by-play announcer for WNBA coverage airing on USA Network.
+Scott is the secondary full-time play-by-play announcers for the WNBA on NBC, pairing with Sarah Kustok and Caroline Pineda on the #3 team.

+On January 5, 2026, Scott has been named as guest play-by-play announcer for NBA on NBC coverage of New York Knicks and Detroit Pistons.